 Top 10 Movies About Geniuses That Will Inspire You

-What Are Some of The Best Movies About Geniuses?
+What Are Some of The Best Films About Geniuses?

 Let's be honest, all of us at one point of time have thought ourselves to be geniuses.